 Preventing Lyme Disease

 Spot-on monthly tick treatments are an effective way to repel ticks from your pet, but even the best ointments out there don’t offer a 100% guarantee.
-The affliction of Lyme Disease can be almost entirely avoided by checking your pets’ bodies for ticks after they’ve spent time outside.
+The affliction of Lyme Disease can be almost entirely avoided by checking your pets’ bodies for ticks after they’ve spent time outside along with the routine administration of a trusted anti-tick medication such as Frontline for dogs.

 The symptoms of Lyme disease can present as a general lack of wellness.
 If your dog appears depressed, won’t eat, or resists moving around because they appear to be in pain, you could be dealing with Lyme.
 Traditionally, antibiotics are used.
 When symptoms appear, don’t wait to head to the vet.